 1. Establish a Safe Environment

-Marlise: Usually, when you look at your business processes and company's performance and a specific department or certain areas that are not doing as good as they should but some areas are great, you're expecting more from that specific area.
+Usually, when you look at your business processes and company’s performance and a specific department or certain areas that are not doing as good as they should.
 About 90% of the time, it is because you are not having a crucial conversation with someone even if you have all the processes documented.
 Making sure people are doing what they are supposed to be doing by having that crucial conversation has a big impact on your legal and financial environment.

 For instance, when you’re having a crucial conversation with someone, he or she will not be honest if the emotional environment is perceived to be not safe.
 So how do you create a safe environment?

 Make sure that they understand that all emotions are accepted.
 Sometimes when you say something, it might come across as being dictative or aggressive.
 They say there are two cues when people perceive it’s not a safe environment.
 It’s either silence, that is, people don’t say what they want to say because they don’t feel emotionally safe, or the conversation becomes aggressive.
 That’s when they become intimidated and start shouting.
 Find the balance to create that safe environment to speak with people.

 What if there’s a way to improve your team communication and productivity at the same time?
 Learn more!

 When people talk to you but don’t make eye contact with you, there are various reasons why they wouldn’t do that.
 Figure out which is applicable.
 You can say, ‘If this discussion is too detailed for you, how can I communicate more effectively with you?
 What works for you?

 You should know your team.
 If you’re in a leadership position, know what motivates your team.
 There are various tools that you can use to figure that out, the DiSC Profile method is easy to use.